Seilamuk/Seilamuk-/iOS/ios-advanced-usage.md

 [startAppNativeAd loadAdWithNativeAdPreferences:pref];
 ```

-Example: load 4 native ads with 100x100 icons, send lat/lon and register for callbacks:
+Example: load a 150x150 ad and register for callbacks:
 ```objectivec
 // YourViewController.m